Dave Woodhall pays tribute to writer, broadcaster, campaigner and long-time friend Steve Beauchampe.

 All of us at the Birmingham Press were stunned and saddened by the sudden death of Steve Beauchampe, at the age of 61.

 I first met Steve when I joined the Football Supporters Association in 1988.
 By then he had been heavily involved with the FSA and the pioneering magazine Off the Ball for several years and was one of a small group of fans from all clubs who were helping take the first steps in transforming football from what was famously described as a “slum game for slum people” into the all-encompassing global phenomenon it is today.

-During the World Cup in 1990 Steve was the driving force behind the FSA’s first fans embassy, the forerunner for the help the organisation has since provided to supporters of the national side at games and major tournaments, and which has played a large part in transforming the image of England supporters abroad.
+During the World Cup in 1990 Steve was the driving force behind the FSA’s first fans embassy.
+This move, controversial at the time, was a forerunner for the assistance the organisation has since provided to supporters of the national side at games and major tournaments abroad, and which has played a large part in transforming the image of England supporters.

-After leaving the FSA following Euro 96 Steve concentrated on writing, first in football and his other sporting love, cricket (he followed Warwickshire just as keenly as he did the Blues), and then took a great interest in the architecture of sporting facilities, particularly in the West Midlands.
+After leaving the FSA following Euro 96 Steve concentrated on writing, first in football and his other sporting love, cricket (he followed Warwickshire just as keenly as he did the Blues).
+He then took a great interest in the architecture of sporting facilities, particularly in the West Midlands.

-In 2006 Steve co-wrote with stadia expert Simon Inglis the book Played in Birmingham, which chronicled sports venues past and present in the city.
-He followed this with a series of enlightening talks on the subject, and was always keen to add to his knowledge when meeting anyone who could provide him with additional information.
+In 2006 Steve and stadia expert Simon Inglis co-wrote the book Played in Birmingham, which chronicled sports venues past and present in the city.
+He followed this with a series of enlightening talks, and was always keen to add to his knowledge when meeting anyone who could provide him with additional information on the subject.

 Steve was an active member of the Friends of Moseley Road Baths, wrote a centenary history of the Grade II* building, Pools of Memory – A History of Moseley Road Baths, and was heavily involved in the ongoing campaign to ensure the future of the facility.